News - October 2021

 Richard Watts Legacy Bust Unveiled

-Richard Watts Charities celebrated at Watts Almhouses on Sunday 19th September with the unveiling of a beautiful new bronze bust of Richard Watts created by sculptor Lynsey Harrison.
-Peter Smith, the Vice Chairman of the Board welcomed guests to Watts Almshouses where the bust was unveiled by the Mayor of Medway.
-Councillor Jan Aldous and blessed by Priest Vicar Ade Lawal.
+Richard Watts Charities celebrated at Watts Almshouses on Sunday 19th September with the unveiling of a beautiful new bronze bust of Richard Watts created by sculptor Lynsey Harrison.
+Peter Smith, the Vice Chairman of the Board welcomed guests to Watts Almshouses where the bust was unveiled by the Mayor of Medway, Councillor Jan Aldous and blessed by Priest Vicar Ade Lawal.
 The event was attended by the Town Crier who gathered all together beautifully.

 When Lynsey visited The Six Poor Travellers' House in Rochester High Street in 2018 she met Elisabeth, the Custodian and discovered that she had a connection to the house via marriage.
 Lynsey felt so inspired by her family connection, Elisabeth's enthusiasm and the whole Richard Watts story that she volunteered her time to make the bust for The Six Poor Travellers' House.